 Other visitors had picked up branches and leaves to swat the flies away.
 After uselessly trying to shoo the flies by waving my hands around, I found a stick and started swinging.
 Most of the flies avoided my frantic batting attempts, but I managed to get a few hits.
-I won’t lie: it was hugely satisfying to hear the “thwack” of my stick crushing against a fly (come at me, PETA).
+I won’t lie: it was immensely satisfying to hear the “thwack” of my stick crushing against a fly.
+(Come at me, PETA!)
 It was pointless, though.
 After dropping to the ground, a battered horsefly would get back on its feet and begin flying within seconds.
 Demons.

 I dreaded returning to the road and resuming my all-out war with the horseflies.
-After I walked a few minutes from the viewpoint, the Dutch couple stopped in their rental car and asked if I wanted a ride to the lake.
+After I walked a few minutes from the viewpoint, the Dutch couple cruised up to me in their rental car and asked if I wanted a ride to the lake.
 As a seasoned (OK, noob) hitchhiker, I gladly hopped into their air-conditioned car for the 10-minute trip.

 Boat rides on the lake are available, but I chose to stick to the shore.
 I would have loved to have stayed at the lake for the rest of the day, but the horseflies refused to leave me alone.

 Even with all my complaints about the flies, I would return to the park in a heartbeat.
 If I learned only one thing from my travels, it’s that I’m willing to suffer for magnificent mountain views (see, e.g., this and this).